Same Words, Different Judgments: How Preferences Vary Across Modalities: Methods

 \subsection{Participants and Exclusions}

-We recruited 106 participants (53 per modality) from Prolific's~\cite{prolific2024} US population, compensating them at a rate of \$12 per hour.
-7/53 (13.2\%) participants in the audio condition and 5/53 (9.4\%) in the text condition failed the attention check, leaving 46 and 48 participants, respectively.
-Of those who passed, 4 in the text condition did not complete the survey but we retain the trials they did complete, yielding a final sample of 94 participants.
-This resulted in each audio clip being evaluated by 8–10 participants.
-We break down the demographics of these 94 participants in Table \ref{tab:demographics}.
+We recruited 106 participants (53 per modality) from Prolific's~\cite{prolific2024} US population at \$12/hour.
+7/53 (13.2\%) audio and 5/53 (9.4\%) text participants failed the attention check; of the remainder, 4 text participants did not finish the survey but we retained their completed trials, yielding 94 participants and 8--10 ratings per audio clip.
+Demographics are reported in Appendix Table~\ref{tab:demographics}.